 Unlike many other lawsuits, lawyers in personal injury cases are usually paid through a contingency fee agreement.
-If he asked what percentage lawyers would accept for personal injury services, the answer was that they generally received 33 to 55 per cent of compensation as payment fees.
+If someone asked what percentage lawyers would accept for personal injury services, the answer is that they generally receive 33 to 55 percent of compensation as payment fees.
 As a general rule, the personal injury lawyer will receive 33% of the final settlement amount in the case.
 However, cases that go to trial often incur different costs.

-The objective of this fee structure is to minimize the client's financial risk by hiring an attorney to represent them.
+The purpose of this fee structure is to reduce the client's financial risk by hiring an attorney to represent them.
 Contingency fee percentages vary depending on the type of case and whether the case is resolved or should be litigated in court.
-However, most contingent fee agreements provide that the attorney's fees are in the range of 25% to 35% of the gross amount recovered for the client.
-An industry standard for contingency fees in most injury cases will be between 30 percent and 45 percent.
+Generally, most contingent fee agreements provide that the attorney's fees are in the range of 25% to 35% of the gross amount recovered for the client.
+An industry standard for contingency fees in most injury cases is between 30 percent and 45 percent.

 There may be some flexibility, but it will depend on the specifics of your case, the estimated costs of carrying it out and the likelihood of success.
 Therefore, it is important that accident victims also have experienced lawyers.
 Experienced Personal Injury Lawyers Will Help You Get Maximum Compensation and File Your Personal Injury Lawsuit.
 Look at it this way, you need to resolve the claim for your personal injuries with the negligent party's insurance company as soon as possible, but you don't want to rush, since you want them to give you the full amount of a settlement that will make you “complete” again.